12mihai05/Ultimate-Tic-Tac-Toe/README.md

 - **Interactive Game Logic**: Implements the logic for Ultimate Tic Tac Toe, allowing two players to compete by placing their marks (X or O) on a 3x3 grid of smaller Tic Tac Toe boards.
 - **Real-Time Updates**: The game state, including the tiles and the overall winner, updates in real-time based on player actions.
 - **Scoring System**: A scoring system tracks the number of wins for each player.
+- **Customizable Player Names**: The scoreboard allows users to customize player names by entering a new name (up to 13 characters) in an input field.
+This feature replaces the default names ("Player_X" and "Player_O") with user-defined names, adding a personalized touch to the gameplay experience.
 - **Reset Functionality**: A reset button allows players to restart the game at any point, clearing the board and resetting the scores.
 - **Rules Explanation**: A detailed section explaining the rules of the game is included, accessible through a collapsible details element.
 - **Page Reload Warning**: To prevent accidental clearing of the scoreboard, the game features a mechanism that warns users if they attempt to reload or exit the page.
 This provides a prompt to confirm their action, helping to avoid unintentional loss of their score and progress.